-The posh island off the Amalfi coast of Naples attracts a class of travelers, unlike most islands.
+One of the poshest European islands off the Amalfi coast of Naples, Capri attracts a class of travelers, unlike most islands.

 It has acquired the synonym of ‘Shopping Mecca’ of Southern Europe.
 Walking through its streets, you feel you’re in a commercial for Dolce & Gabbana.
 Pair this expensive lifestyle with amazing Italian food and you’re in a paradise of sorts.

 A carefree sailing trip along the spectacular Amalfi coast is a great way to explore this Island.
 Amalfi coast has gorgeous beaches, ancient ruins, and picturesque villages to offer.

 The sumptuous fresh seafood and chilled out waterfronts are the add-ons.
 To escape the busy daily life and embark on a spectacular journey, here’s a 7-day tour you should check out!
 Check availability for your travel dates.

 The birthplace of Zeus and the largest among the Greek Isles, Crete is home to varied landscapes.
 From fertile plains and rocky mountains to white-sand beaches – you get it all.

 This is easily one of the best European Islands for you if History fascinates you.
 History buffs are going to love the island and its old towns like Chania and Rethymnon.